Cyclical Program Reviews - Undergraduate

 Admission requirements are appropriately aligned with the learning outcomes established for completion of the program.

 - how the curriculum addresses the current state of the discipline or field of study;

 - identification of any unique curriculum or program innovations or creative components;

 - mode(s) of delivery to meet the program’s identified learning outcomes are appropriate and effective.

 - evidence that the methods for assessing student achievement of the learning outcomes are appropriate and effective;

-- evidence of the appropriateness and effectiveness of the methods of teaching and assessment in demonstrating achievement of the program learning objectives and the degree level expectations.
+- evidence of the appropriateness and effectiveness of the methods of teaching and assessment in demonstrating achievement of the program learning objectives and the Western Degree Outcomes.